RoiCB7/Song-Data-API/README.md

 # Song Data API
 ## Overview
-This project contains code for API route querying an existing song database.
-Results are returned in JSON format
+This project is a Web API built using Node.js and Express designed to query an existing music database containing songs, artists, genres, artist types and playlists.
+The API connects to a local SQLite Database and utilizes endpoints to perform data retrieval, sorting, filtering and searching.
 ## How to Use
 As long as Render is hosting, just click one of the test links!
 Database can be found in /data as either song-2026.db or optionally, each table can be viewed as a seperate csv file.